skni-umcs/inventary-back/README.md

-# Inventary Website (frontend)
+# Inventary API (Backend)

-Website source for the Inventary project
+API source for the Inventary project
 Inventary is a website allowing you to keep track of your inventory supporting multiple warehouses

 <a href="https://github.com/skni-umcs/inventary-front">Frontend</a>